1. Visit to South Africa

 9213 Supervisors, Food, Beverage and Associated Products Processing

 Worldwide thousands of workers lost their jobs in the metallurgical coal and oil industries.
 That also affected us, here in Canada.
 It was reported in Global News in Canada that between January 1 and March 12, 36 Alberta employers notified the provincial government of their plans to terminate a total of 6,630 workers.
 That’s compared to 7,900 employees in all of 2014.
 That is about 4 times higher than in 2014.
-Statistics Canada, said by early January 2015, 13,000 jobs were lost in Alberta’s natural resource sector from September 2014 and January 2015 (4 months).
-Also in January 2015, the Canadian Association of Oil Well Drilling Contractors predicted 167 fewer drilling rigs in the field compared to 2014, resulting in the layoffs of 3,400 rig workers with the loss of another 19,500 indirect jobs.
+Statistics Canada, said by early January 2015, 13,000 jobs were lost in the Alberta’s natural resource sector from September 2014 and Jan 2015 (4 months).
+Also in January 2015, the Canadian Association of Oil well Drilling Contractors predicted 167 fewer drilling rigs in the field compared to 2014, resulting in the layoffs of 3,400 rig workers with the loss of another 19,500 indirect jobs.

 However the unemployment rate in Canada is still between 4,5 and 6,5 percent, depending in which province one looks at.
 In South Africa, the unemployment rate is close to 45 % or higher.
 Therefore the job losses in Canada have not resulted in very high unemployment rates compared to many other countries such as South Africa.

 We have been contacted by dozens of people in South Africa and from Australia whom paid thousands to an immigration agency that is located in Cape Town, South Africa.
 The company in Cape Town made false promises and gave very bad immigration advice.
 We believe not a single employee at this company in Cape Town is an authorized immigration consultant that may practice immigration law.
 We found at least one individual in Cape Town that has also committed fraud in an immigration application as well by making a false signature.